Wakefield district reports from the courts

 and on Freeview 262 or Freely 565

-Shaun Peter Vaile, aged 44, of Aketon Road, Castleford: Committed a further offence during the operation period of a suspended sentence order made for sending a letter or communication in breach of a non-molestation order and common assault.
-Suspended sentence of 12 weeks imprisonment suspended for 18 months amended by extending operational period to 24 months.
+Kaine Cohen, aged 26, of Bolton Mews, Pinderfields, Wakefield: Failed to comply with the requirements of a community order, made for driving a vehicle over the specified limit of a controlled drug, by failing to attend unpaid work appointments and failing to provide acceptable evidence or explanation to excuse absences within five working days.
+Fined £120.

-Richard Edwards, aged 47, of Leeds Road, Castleford: Failed to comply with the requirements of a community order by failing to attend initial induction appointments and failing to provide acceptable evidence or explanation to excuse absences.
-Fined £40.
+Simon Fagge, aged 45, of Leeds Road, Glasshoughton, Castleford: Failed to comply with the requirements of a community order by failing to attend rehabilitation activity requirement appointments and failing to provide acceptable evidence or explanation within five working days.
+Community order varied and includes three-month alcohol treatment requirement.

+Wayne Doyle, aged 40, of George Street, Ryhill, Wakefield: Failed to comply with the requirements of a community order by failing to attend unpaid work appointments and failing to provide acceptable evidence or explanation to excuse absences within five working days.
+Community order varied and includes 46 hours unpaid work, and £40 fine.

+Jordan Hemingway, aged 29, of Holmsley Mount, South Kirkby: Failed to comply with the requirements of a community order by failing to attend unpaid work appointments and failing to provide acceptable evidence or explanation to excuse absences within five working days.
+Community order varied and includes 142 hours unpaid work, and £500 fine.

+Matthew Hutchinson, aged 43, of Holmfield Close, Pontefract: Failed to comply with the requirements of a community order by failing to attend an unpaid work appointment, failing to attend a rehabilitation activity requirement office appointment and failing to provide acceptable evidence or explanation within five working days.
+Community order varied and includes 40 hours unpaid work.

-Eleanor Tebbett, aged 39, of Victoria Grove, Wakefield: Failed to comply with the requirements of a community order by failing to attend rehabilitation activity requirement appointments and failing to provide acceptable evidence or explanation to excuse absences.
-Fined £20.
+Luke Rodgers, aged 29, of Chapel Street, Ryhill, Wakefield: Failed to comply with the requirements of a community order by failing to attend unpaid work appointments and failing to provide acceptable evidence or explanation to excuse absences within five working days.
+Community order varied and includes 40 hours unpaid work.